Written by Tara of Slightly Sorted

 On days when you feel despondent, it’s easy to underestimate your own abilities and how far you can go.
 Try to think of a time you’ve achieved something you didn’t think you’d be able to, and remind yourself of it when you need a boost.

 Out of all the things that have happened in my own life, the one thing that reminds me of this more than anything is climbing a rock-climbing wall!
-Stay with me here, I have done several things in my life that have been a bit more interesting than this, but for some reason, it brought the point home to me that I can do more than I realise sometimes!
+Stay with me here, I have done several things in my life that have been a bit more interesting than this, but for some reason, it brought the point home to me that I can do more than I realize sometimes!

 So don’t think that you have to have accomplished anything too momentous – just remember that you can do more than you might think you’re capable of, and then go for it.